 Career & Networking Events

 Ready to get your applications together, network with employers and alumni, and land that job or internship?
 Don’t miss these events.

 Get A Job Or Internship

 Ready to get a job or internship?
 Internships are your way of “test-driving” a particular field or career path.
 They allow you to experience what skills, challenges, and opportunities may be offered in many different positions and work environments.
-Here, you will find many resources to help you apply to jobs and internships in this industry as well as view featured employers that may be helpful on your path to success!
+Here, you will find many resources for Non-Profits and Education to help you apply for jobs and internships in this industry as well as view featured employers that may be helpful on your path to success!

 Nonprofit Management Resources